Federal Child Pornography Sentencing Guidelines

 What Are the Penalties for Transporting or Distributing Child Pornography?

-Under federal law, anyone who distributes, receives, or transports child pornography can face up to 15 years in prison.
+Under federal law, anyone who distributes, receives, or transports child pornography can face between five and 20 in prison.
 As with any crime, there are factors that could affect the severity of penalties.
-If the defendant has an existing criminal history, with a prior conviction for a crime related to child exploitation, they may face a minimum sentence of 5 years in prison or a maximum of 30 years.
+If the defendant has an existing criminal history, with a prior conviction for a crime related to child exploitation, they may face a minimum sentence of 15 years in prison or a maximum of 40 years.

 What Are the Penalties for Possessing Child Pornography?

-The penalties for possessing child pornography include a maximum prison sentence of 5 years for first-time offenders.
-If the defendant has any prior criminal convictions for related crimes, they can face a mandatory minimum sentence of 2 years and a maximum prison sentence of 10 years.
+The penalties for possessing child pornography include a maximum prison sentence of up to 10 years for first-time offenders.
+If the material involves a prepubescent minor or a minor under the age of 12, the maximum sentence can increase to 20 years in prison.
+If the defendant has any prior qualifying criminal convictions for related offenses involving a minor, they can face a mandatory minimum sentence of 10 years and a maximum prison sentence of 20 years.
 Furthermore, additional factors, such as the nature of the offense and the presence of any aggravating elements, can significantly influence the final sentence imposed by the court.

 What Constitutes Child Pornography Under Federal Law?